RankAgent Digital Marketing

 Setting Target Traffic Channel Costs

-• Once you know your target CPL, I like to look at the percentage in which your website converts a new visitor into a lead, or your Web Visitor to Lead Conversion Rate.
+• Once you know your target CPL, look at the percentage in which your website converts a new visitor into a lead, or your Web Visitor to Lead Conversion Rate.
 Multiply this percent by your CPL and you have your Target Cost per Click (CPC) on a traffic channel.

-Let’s Look at an Example:
+Let's Look at an Example

-After researching your customer history, you determine that the average LTV (Lifetime Value) of a customer is $8,000.
+Say you're a general contractor.
+After researching your customer history, you determine that the average LTV of a customer is $8,000.

 • Target CPC: $9